 History of Law Review

-Many different faculty advisors have served the Cooley Law Review.
+Many different faculty advisors have served the Law Review.
 Spencer Abraham, who represented Michigan in the United States Senate from 1995-2001 and co-founded the Federalist Society, assisted the Cooley Law Review as its first faculty advisor.
-Other faculty advisors who are best known and loved for their contributions to Cooley Law School include Professors Philip Prygoski, Evelyn Calogero, Mark Cooney, and current advisor Chris Trudeau.
+Other faculty advisors who are best known and loved for their contributions to the law review include Professors Philip Prygoski, Evelyn Calogero, Mark Cooney, Chris Trudeau, and current advisor Prof. Mark Cooney.

-Even the qualifications to participate in the Cooley Law Review have changed with time.
+Even the qualifications to participate in the law review have changed with time.
 Before Professor Eugene Krasicky came up with the idea for a Scholarly Writing class at Cooley, students qualified for the law review solely on the basis of their grade point average.
-When Scholarly Writing first became a prerequisite for law review it was actually two classes.
-In the first Scholarly Writing class students wrote a Casenote, and in the second class, students wrote a Comment.
+When Scholarly Writing first became a prerequisite for law review, it was actually two classes.
+Now the Scholarly Writing class requires students to write a Casenote or a Comment.
 This experience familiarized students with the two most common forms of law review articles.

 The Western Michigan University Thomas M. Cooley Law Review continues to publish two issues each year.
 You can view our current volume and archived volumes back through Michaelmas Term 2009 using the links on the right.